There is nothing like reading the pen.

 A direct comparison between these two pens shows some subtle differences:

 – The Brazilian pen implements a steel nib, and both nib and body are labeled as products of the “Industria Brasileira” (imprints “IND.
 BRAS.” and “IND.
-BRASILEIRA).
+BRASILEIRA").

-On its side, the Japanese Capless sports a 14 K gold nib marked with the JIS logo and imprint “MADE IN JAPAN”.
+On its side, the Japanese Capless sports a 14 K gold nib marked with the JIS logo and the imprint “MADE IN JAPAN”.

 – Contrary to what I had said, the Brazilian pen does use a converter.
 It is a form of CON-W, as the nipple corresponds to a double-spare cartridge.